Dans-labs/dariah/docs/Lib.md

 Our function `jString` fixes that.
-It is a bit more expensive to run than the plain `JSON.stringify`, but the penalty of not using it has the consequence that we fail to say the equalness of objects, which results in spurious re-rendering of components.
+It is a bit more expensive to run than the plain `JSON.stringify`, but the penalty of not using it has the consequence that we fail to detect the equality of objects, which results in spurious re-rendering of components.
 If that happens too often, the cost adds up or even multiplies quickly.